-- 4. Click Generate Report.
+- 1. In the Analysis tab, click Overview. - 2.
+Click an analysis link to open the Analysis Results screen. - 3.
+Select the MyVariants that you want to include in the report.
+MyVariants are denoted by flags in the Analysis Results screen.
+You can also use filter chains to filter the analysis results for only flagged variants.
+For more information, see "MyVariants filter" on page 431. - 4.
+Click Generate Report.
 If a report template is associated with the analysis workflow, use the Select Final Report Template dialog box to: - Select a template, then click OK. - Click Create Report Template to create a new template.
-For more information, see "Create a report template" on page 357. - 5.
+For more information, see "Create a final report template from analysis results" on page 445. - 5.
 Enter required information into the sections.
-For more information, see "Available report sections" on page 363. - 6.
+For more information, see "Available report sections" on page 459. - 6.
 (Optional) Scroll to the Reported Variants section, then click Select Columns.
 Rearrange the columns, if needed, then click Next.
 A preview of the PDF report opens.
 Click Previous to go back and change the report if needed. - 7.
 When you are satisfied with the report sections, click Lock and Publish, then review the PDF.
 If edits are needed click Cancel, then make edits. - 8.
 Click Publish to create the final report. - 9.
 Click Download to download the published report.